UniversityOfSaintThomas/Cascade_documentation/capricorn/01_site_setup.md

     -   `University of St. Thomas: Data Definitions/Universal`
 -   Click Submit after each change

-By pointing the **Content Types Data Definition** to the University of St. Thomas universal data definition, all sites using capricorn receive updates when a module is updated.
+:dart: By pointing the **Content Types Data Definition** to the University of St. Thomas universal data definition, all sites using capricorn receive updates when a module is updated.
 So all sites using capricorn get the benefit of any updates that are made.
 Each site has its own **Home Data Definition** because a homepage is always unique.

 ## Site Setup